-The City will execute a Continuing Disclosure Agreement with respect to ongoing disclosure which will constitute the written understanding for the benefit of the owners of the Bonds required by Rule 15c2-12 under the Securities Exchange Act of 1934, as amended.
-The Continuing Disclosure Agreement will require the filing of certain operating data and audited financial statements of the City, and the filing of notice of certain listed events, including bond redemptions, defeasances and rating changes, among others.
-A summary of the Continuing Disclosure Agreement is included in Appendix C.
+The City will execute a Continuing Disclosure Undertaking with respect to ongoing disclosure which will constitute the written understanding for the benefit of the holders of the Series 2015D Bonds required by Rule 15c2-12 under the Securities Exchange Act of 1934, as amended.
+A summary of the Continuing Disclosure Undertaking is included in Appendix D.

-The City has previously engaged in undertakings similar to the Continuing Disclosure Agreement related to most of the outstanding bonds listed in Appendix A under the heading "FINANCIAL INFORMATION CONCERNING THE CITY - Obligations of the City - General Obligation Debt" and "- Revenue Debt."
+The City has previously engaged in undertakings similar to the Continuing Disclosure Underaking related to most of the outstanding bonds listed in Appendix A under the heading "FINANCIAL INFORMATION CONCERNING THE CITY - Obligations of the City - General Obligation Debt" and "- Revenue Debt."
 The City filed its annual operating data and audited financial statements for fiscal year 2010 with EMMA.
 However, for the Series 2010B Bonds (described in Appendix A hereto) this information was not cross referenced on EMMA by CUSIP number.
 Similarly, for fiscal year 2013 the City has filed its annual operating data and audited financial statements with EMMA.
 However, for the Series 2013C, 2013D and 2013E Bonds (described in Appendix A hereto) the information was not cross referenced on EMMA by CUSIP number.
-On April 30, 2014, information has been filed with EMMA to cross reference the relevant operating data and audited financial information by entering the CUSIP numbers for the Series 2010B, 2013C, 2013D and 2013E Bonds.
-In addition, the City may not have filed event notices relating to bond redemptions, defeasances or rating changes for one of more series of prior bond issues for which it was the "obligated person" in full compliance with its prior continuing disclosure undertakings.
+On April 30, 2014, information was filed with EMMA to cross reference the relevant operating data and audited financial information by entering the CUSIP numbers for the Series 2010B, 2013C, 2013D and 2013E Bonds.
+In addition, the City did not have file event notices relating to bond redemptions, defeasances or rating changes for one of more series of prior bond issues for which it was the "obligated person" in full compliance with its prior continuing disclosure undertakings.
 The City believes, however, that any prior deficiency with respect to those event notices is not material, as the information was disseminated or available through other sources.